corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 that is desired by the transaction builders:

 {{< figure alt="uncommitted tx" width=80% zoom="/en/images/uncommitted_tx.png" >}}

-To become reality, the transaction must receive signatures from all of the *required signers* (see **Commands**, below).
-Each required signer appends their signature to the transaction to indicate that they approve the proposal:
+To become reality, the transaction must receive signatures from all *required signers* (see **[commands](#commands)**).
+Each required signer appends their signature to the transaction to indicate that they accept the proposal:

 {{< figure alt="tx with sigs" width=80% zoom="/en/images/tx_with_sigs.png" >}}

-If all of the required signatures are gathered, the transaction becomes committed:
+If all required signatures are gathered, the transaction becomes committed:

 {{< figure alt="committed tx" width=80% zoom="/en/images/committed_tx.png" >}}

-This means that:
+This means that the transaction's:

-* The transaction’s inputs are marked as historic, and cannot be used in any future transactions
+* Inputs are marked as historic, and cannot be used in any future transactions.
-* The transaction’s outputs become part of the current state of the ledger
+* Outputs become part of the current state of the ledger.

 ## Transaction validity